 - 1. Open and unlock the library for the Subsystem. - 2.
 Drag a block into the library. - 3.
-Double click on the template, and turn on the checkbox next to the added block.
+Double-click the template, and select the checkbox next to the added block.

 Figure 51: Add a Block

 - 4. Press OK, and then save the library.

 - 5. Compile the design by typing Ctrl-D.

 - 6. If necessary, update the choice for each instance of the configurable Subsystem.